Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $650 was successfully paid and registered.
+* The amount of $2390 was successfully paid and registered.

-* The transfer license Production of TX ID cloud processing has been activated for your project in the blockchain.
+* The amount of 210 dollars of the license fee remains

   #